jfrog/bintray-scripts/usage-metrics/README.md

-Usage-Metrics contains scripts that hepls user to calculate the download and storage stats based on the timesslice provided.
+Usage-Metrics contains scripts that hepls user to calculate the download and storage stats based on the timeslice provided.
 =====================

 total-repositories.sh